Fraud Blocker

 Do not attempt to defend your domestic violence charges on your own.
 You have legal options available, and we are ready to walk you through them.
 Call our office today to discuss defenses for domestic violence charges in Arizona with a dedicated member of our legal team.

+Household disputes and domestic violence charges can be devastating to families and friends.
+These charges can jeopardize your reputation, rights, time, money, and freedom.
 We understand the human side of these cases.
 We also understand the legal system and how the prosecution operates.
 At Grand Canyon Law Group, our Arizona domestic violence lawyers believe that you have a way of life worth protecting.
 Call our office today to discuss your case.

 Schedule A Consultation With The Grand Canyon Attorney Who Can Help